Thursday, 21 April 2016

 The Secondary Motif

-The question as to whether or not Turk weavers wove pearl roundel patterned rugs opens a second question whether such format had been ever knotted in that period.
-After all, it appears also in other visual media (i.e. architectural decoration in frescoes and stucco work, seals, and coins) so as to verify a common use.
+The question as to whether or not Turk weavers wove 'pearl roundel patterned' rugs opens a second question - whether such format had been ever knotted in that period.
+After all, it appears also in other visual media (i.e. architectural decoration in frescoes and stucco work, seals, and coins) surmising a common use.

-Unluckily indeed, no documentary and material evidence exists to prove such a pattern had ever been transferred into rugs by the local settled populations, should they be Sogdian or other ethnicities.
-Nevertheless, two interesting facts do surface in a significant local art, namely the VIIth-VIIIth century Penjikent palace's murals.
+Unfortunately, no documentary and material evidence exist to prove it had ever been transferred into rugs by local settled populations, be they Sogdian or others.
+Nevertheless, two interesting facts do surface in the 7th-8th century Penjikent palace's murals, a significant place.

 While representing prominent characters (most probably Sogdians) dressing in pearl roundel patterned cloths, they unveil the same design woven into saddles.
 Since the affinity between trappings and rugs is a matter of fact in later periods, it should be considered also in these earlier times.
-Furthermore, the scarce representation of textiles for use on the floor (rugs, if ever) displays the use of the roundel in the border, making the field format (in this case a geometric grid) a secondary fact.
-Thus, such two points should invite us to reflect on whether urban elités had ever transferred this format into rugs.
-To this respect, it is quite interesting to mention that some Sogdians occasionally dressed in Turkic clothes and as well used the Turk language and alphabet, facts further surmising a real symbiosis between the two ethnicities.
-Thus, a possibility claims to be contemplated: could the Turks have imitated both the local silk fabrics and rugs?
+Furthermore, the scarce representation of textiles for use on the floor (rugs, if ever) displays the use of the roundel at the border.
+Thus, these two points should invite us to reflect on whether urban elitès have transferred this format into rugs.
+To this respect, it is important to add that some Sogdians occasionally dressed in Turkic clothes and used the Turk language and alphabet, facts further surmising a real symbiosis between the two populations.
+As a consequence, one can ask if the Turks had imitated local silk fabrics and rugs.
 Unmistakably, the resemblance of the actual Turkmen format and the pearl roundel pattern calls for a shared lineage, although a proper pearl roundel is not to be seen in any Turkmen carpet.

 Penjikent murals, 6th-8th, camel saddle with roundel design